Getting Started

 url: "discord://webhook-url" # Any Apprise-compatible URL (https://github.com/caronc/apprise/wiki)Docker Compose

-If you don't want to use a socket proxy, maybe because you want to use the actions feature, you can also just use the provided compose file with direct docker socket access.
+If you don't want to use a socket proxy, maybe because you want to use the container actions feature, you can also just use the provided compose file with direct docker socket access.

 services: